NotOneRing/Tree-Embedding/README.md

 Datasets used in our paper should be placed in ./DY_Dataset for Node Classification task and ./DY_LP_Dataset for Link Prediction task, respectively.

+Please download the hashing library from "" and put this folder as ./emhash in this directory

 ## Compilations